codecombat/codecombat/docs/PRODUCT_RULES.md

 - Later missions introduce `else`, `else if`, logical operators, loops, mutable variables, remainder and nested loops when first used.
 - Branch starter code from mission 04 onward contains Japanese `hero.say(...)` thinking prompts inside each branch. `else` prompts begin with `その他` rather than pretending to have a named condition.

+## Concept card reference base

+- Every genuinely new concept is introduced through a dedicated card displayed in the mission's `新しい考え方` section.
+- Each concept card is stored exactly once in the canonical concept-card reference base and has a stable, unique ID.
+- A mission guide stores its title and the ordered IDs of the cards it displays; it must not duplicate the card title or explanation outside the reference base.
+- The adventure renders the visible card title, explanatory HTML, code styling and explanatory tooltips by resolving those IDs from the reference base.
+- Every rendered card exposes its source ID through `data-concept-card-id` so later learning tools can connect visible content to the same canonical record.
+- Concept-card IDs must never be reassigned to a different meaning or silently reused after publication.
+- Future flashcards, quizzes and review activities must reuse the same reference records rather than copying card content into a second data source.
+- Refactoring storage or rendering must preserve the approved visual appearance, code markup, tooltip behavior and mission card order.

 ## Boolean lesson and `hero.isTrue`

 - A boolean is a value that can only be `true` or `false`.